turbot/steampipe-plugin-gcp/docs/tables/gcp_bigtable_instance.md

 ```

-### List of bigtable instances where members have IAM security admin access
+### List of bigtable instances where members have IAM security admin access assigned in a resource policy

 ```sql
 select